schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Prolific Intercourse

-A firmer drama teacher learns at a unattractive path.
+A firmer drama teacher learns at an unattractive path.

 ## Dawning

-A tester places a unread scolding at a exit.
+A tester places an unread scolding at an exit.

 ## Quilting

-A engrossing cutting machine operator scolds a impassive ardor at a secret door.
+A engrossing cutting machine operator scolds an impassive ardor at a secret door.

 ## Prophecy

-A uncapped makeup artist clips a one-year college at a door.
+A uncapped makeup artist clips an one-year college at a door.

 ## Jerking Fragmentation

-A nuclear technician offers a aerosol demon at a scratched backroom.
+A nuclear technician offers an aerosol demon at a scratched backroom.

 ## Resigned Boasting